 - University of Minnesota, Minneapolis, MN; 1994, J.D.

 - University of Minnesota, Minneapolis, MN; 1993, M.A.
 Public Affairs

 - Boston College, Chestnut Hill, MA; 1990, B.A.
 Computer Science

 Judge Pauline Newman, U.S. Court of Appeals for the Federal Circuit

 Judge Giles S. Rich, U.S. Court of Appeals for the Federal Circuit

 Professional Associations & Memberships

-- Jungle Theater, Board of Directors, Minneapolis, MN
+- The Ladder for America, Board of Directors, Minneapolis, MN

 - Choreo Theatro Company, Board of Directors, Brooklyn, NY